 Are Expensive Fishing Rods Worth the Money?

-Like beauty, value for money is in the eye of the beholder.
-One has to be honest and say that deep pockets for top-shelf kit aren’t the answer to catching more fish and better fish more often.
+Value for money is in the eye of the beholder.
+One has to be honest and say that spending lot of money for top-shelf kit isn’t always the answer to catching more fish.

 There’s no substitute for skill and experience, and I’d challenge my skills with a $25 dollar fishing rod against a beginner with 1000 bucks worth of the best gear any day.